-Autism Spectrum Disorder (ASD) is a condition that affects a person’s ability to interact with the world around them.
-ASD has wide-ranging levels of severity and varying characteristics.
-No two people on the autism spectrum are alike.
+Autism spectrum disorder (autism) is a condition that affects a person’s ability to interact with the world around them.
+Autism has wide-ranging levels of severity and varying characteristics.
+No two autistic people are alike.

-The term autism spectrum disorder includes autism, Asperger’s syndrome and pervasive developmental disorder not otherwise specified (PPD-NOS).
+The term autism spectrum disorder includes autism, Asperger’s syndrome and pervasive developmental disorder not otherwise specified (PDD-NOS).

-ASD is a neuro-developmental disability thought to have neurological or genetic causes (or both).
+Autism is a neuro-developmental disability thought to have neurological or genetic causes (or both).
 However, the cause is not yet fully understood and there is no cure.
-A person on the autism spectrum has difficulties in some areas of their development, but other skills may develop typically.
+An autistic person has difficulties in some areas of their development, but other skills may develop typically.

-ASD affects around 1 in 100 to 1 in 110 people of school age, with males being around four times more likely to be affected than females.
+Autism affects around 1 in 100 to 1 in 110 people of school age, with males being around three times more likely to be affected than females.

 - social communication and interaction

-- restricted or repetitive behaviours, interests and activities.
+- restricted or repetitive behaviours, interests and activities (including sensory processing difficulties).

-People on the autism spectrum often have difficulty with communication.
+Autistic people often have difficulty with communication.
 They may have difficulty expressing their needs.
-Some people on the autism spectrum never develop language, while others might have good verbal language skills.
+Some autistic people never develop language, while others might have good verbal language skills.

 This may mean that they appear disinterested in others, ‘aloof’ or unsure of how to engage in social interactions.
 They may have difficulty using or interpreting non-verbal communication such as eye contact, gestures and facial expressions, or appear disinterested in the experiences and emotions of others.

-Establishing and maintaining friendships can be challenging for some people on the autism spectrum.
+Establishing and maintaining friendships can be challenging for some autistic people.

-Some people on the autism spectrum appear to be withdrawn and can become isolated – others try very hard to be sociable, but may not seem to get it right.
+Some autistic people appear to be withdrawn and can become isolated – others try very hard to be sociable, but may not seem to get it right.
 There is a range of help available, including assessment, education programs and family support.

-There is a range of behaviours commonly linked with ASD.
+There is a range of behaviours commonly linked with autism.
 These may include:

-There is no medical test for diagnosing ASD.
-ASD is diagnosed through observation by a multidisciplinary team of health professionals.
+There is no medical test for diagnosing autism.
+Autism is diagnosed through observation by a multidisciplinary team of health professionals.

 - psychologist or psychiatrist